 Screen Mounting Position

 This one value completely depends on your experience.
-That’s why we will identify the perfect spot for mounting position according to your comfort.
+That’s why we will identify the perfect spot for the mounting position according to your comfort.

-It is very important that you do not select a very high spot for mounting because then you will experience strain in your neck.
+You mustn’t select a very high spot for mounting because then you will experience strain in your neck.